nukethebees/nukethebees.github.io/_posts/2025-08-02-reaper-hello-world.markdown

 }
 ```

+1. Check that `rec` is valid
+2. Load the API functions using `REAPERAPI_LoadAPI`.
+It returns the number of functions which failed to load.
+3. Return `0` to indicate failure
+4. Save the `rec` pointer
+5. Print the message using `ShowConsoleMsg`
+6. Return 1 to indicate successful plugin initialisation.

 ## Using the DLL

-Place the compiled DLL in the `UserPlugins` directory.
-You can find it in Reaper by clicking `Options->Show REAPER resource path in explorer/finder...`.
+1. Place the compiled DLL in the `UserPlugins` directory (you can find it in Reaper by clicking `Options->Show REAPER resource path in explorer/finder...`)
+2. Reload Reaper
-Reload Reaper after copying the DLL and you should see the following message.
+3. Observe the following message.

 <figure style="text-align: center;">
   <img src="/images/hw.png" alt="Reaper Hello World Message" style="max-width: 100%; height: auto; display: inline-block;" />